CCI-Tools/cate/doc/source/detailed_design.rst

 subset of the components, types, interfaces, and variables describes here and is described in chapter :doc:`api_reference`.

 Each top level module documentation in the following sections provides a *Module Description* that provides the module's purpose, contents, and possibly its usage.
-Module descriptions may link into :doc:`op_spec` for further explanation and traceability of the detailed design.
+Module descriptions may link into :doc:`op_specs` for further explanation and traceability of the detailed design.
 An optional sub-section *Technical Requirements* provides a mapping from URD requirements to technical requirements and software features that drove the design of a module.
 If available, links to `verifying unit-tests`_ are given.